infinitaslearning/interview-test/README.md

 3) Query students by teacher
 4) Update student

 Our Product Managers talked with teachers about features they'd ❤ to have.
 The problem they run into is that there are no assignments in the system yet.
-A student can hand in a (physical) assignment and the teacher will grade it.
-This needs to be registered and reported on.
-The task at hand is to:
+The teacher is the direct user of the API and they should be able to do the following actions:
 1) Assign an assignment to a student
 2) Grade an assignment with a simple Pass or Fail
 3) Basic reporting based on how many students passed the an assignment on a given day